-At NSLs corresponding to landowners involved in the Proposed Development the operational noise limits are $45 \text{ dB L}{A90,10\text{min}}$ for daytime and night time periods, or a maximum increase of 5 dB above background noise (whichever is higher) for both daytime and night-time periods.
+As stated in Section 11.3.2.2.2, at NSLs corresponding to landowners involved in the Proposed Development, the operational noise limits are 45 dB $L{A90,10min}$, or a maximum increase of 5 dB above background noise (whichever is higher) for both daytime and night-time periods.

-A worst-case envelope, based on the lowest average levels at the various wind speeds for both day and night-time, is also presented in Table 11-13.
+At all other NSLs, a worst-case envelope, based on the lowest average levels at the various wind speeds for both day and night-time, is also presented in Table 11-11.
 Therefore, the noise criteria curves for this assessment will be based on this baseline noise level envelope for all NSLs where background noise measurement was not undertaken.